Tuhin-pi/Project/README.md

 This Is the Project Based on C++.
-Here you can add a new students details and you can edit it or dlete it
+Here you can add a new students details and you can edit it or delete it